mepox/simple-urlshortener/README.md

 - TinyURLService: Provide a service to manipulate the TinyURLs.
 - SimpleKeyGeneratorServce: A placeholder that generate a key and return an Integer starting from 1000.
+- RandomKeyGeneratorService: Generate a 4 letter key from characters [a-z, A-Z, 0-9].

 ## Installation
 The project is created with Maven, so you just need to import it to your IDE and build the project to resolve the dependencies.